Goal Zero Yeti 1500X Vs 3000X Power Station Differences

 Please note that this information is based on what I have read and is not official information from Goal Zero.

 - Try to keep the battery above 20% at all times and below 80% – Lithium likes to stay neither fully charged or emptied.
 If you’re going to leave your battery for months, keep it fully charged and connected to the charger, but if you’re using it every day and can keep it between 20-80%, do so.

 - Do shallow discharges – In addition to keeping it between 20 and 80 percent, try to do partial-discharge cycles, meaning that if you start using the battery at 80 percent, stop at 60 percent and recharge it to 80 percent before using it again, and so on.

 - Never use the battery in freezing temperatures – Lithium can be discharged in below-freezing temperatures, but charging a lithium battery in freezing temperatures is a no-no!
 To be safe, I don’t recommend using the battery at all in freezing temperatures.

-- Charge it as slow as possible – It might seem great to be able to charge your Yeti within a couple of hours with a fast wall charger or a lot of solar panels, but it actually reduces cycle life since it puts a lot of stress on the batteries.
-If possible, charge the Yeti as slow as possible, and use the Yeti phone app to control how fast it charges.
+- Charge it as slowly as possible – It might seem great to be able to charge your Yeti within a couple of hours with a fast wall charger or a lot of solar panels, but it actually reduces cycle life since it puts a lot of stress on the batteries.
+If possible, charge the Yeti as slowly as possible, and use the Yeti phone app to control how fast it charges.

 What About The Yeti 6000X?